 - 1/4 teaspoon of black pepper

 - 1/4 teaspoon of paprika

 - 1 tablespoon of chopped fresh coriander

 Preheat the oven to 180C (fan assisted.)

 Heat 1 tablespoon of coconut oil in a pan on a medium heat.
-Add the carrots and onion and sweat for about 3 – 5 minutes until the onion turns slightly golden.
+Add the carrots, cauliflower and onion and sweat for about 3 – 5 minutes until the onion turns slightly golden.
 Add the garlic and ginger and fry for a further 30 seconds.
 Add 1 litre of fresh stock and simmer for 30 minutes until the vegetables are soft.
 Add the coconut milk and simmer for a further 2 – 3 minutes.

 Transfer to a Vitamaix or another high speed food processor equivalent.
 It’s the blending speed of the processor which makes it extra creamy without dairy.
 If you don’t have a high speed food processor, a hand blender will work, it just won’t be as creamy and velvety smooth in texture.
 Add a little stock or water to your desired consistency.

 Meanwhile, finely chop the kale.
 You want it as fine as you can chop.
 Place on a baking tray, sprinkle with a little salt and toss with 1 tablespoon of olive oil.
 Roast in the oven for 4 – 5 minutes until slightly crisp.
 Remove from the oven and allow to cool.